syncfusion/blazor-docs/src/common/common/custom-resource-generator.md

 ## How to use custom resources in the Blazor application

-> Warning: Starting with version 18.3.0.35 (Volume 3, 2020), the below configuration is no longer needed for the production environment.
+> Warning: Starting with version 18.3.0.35 (Volume 3, 2020), the following configuration is no longer needed for the production environment.
 You can use the default [getting started](https://blazor.syncfusion.com/documentation/getting-started/server-side-blazor/#importing-syncfusion-blazor-component-in-the-application) configuration in production mode.

-1. Copy/paste the downloaded custom resources in the Blazor application `~/wwwroot` folder.
+1. Copy or paste the downloaded custom resources in the Blazor application `~/wwwroot` folder.

 2. Set `DisableScriptManager` as true in `AddSyncfusionBlazor` service in `~/Startup.cs` file for Blazor Server app or `~/Program.cs` file for Blazor WebAssembly app.